aedeguzman/aedeguzman.github.io/README.md

 ![Roller Coaster](img/kings-island-211994_640.jpg)

-I performed Exploratory Data Analysis using the [Roller Coaster Database](https://github.com/aedeguzman/aedeguzman.github.io/blob/ffdbb82542040c1322ff0f38ccce84afb0a73b0c/Roller%20Coaster%20EDA.ipynb).
-For this project I looked at trends regarding how many roller coasters were built in which year,  as well as the materials the roller coaster were comprised of.
-I also examined the relationships between the height of the coaster and its maximum speed.
+Exploratory data analysis (EDA) played a pivotal role in uncovering valuable insights within the  [Roller Coaster Database](https://github.com/aedeguzman/aedeguzman.github.io/blob/ffdbb82542040c1322ff0f38ccce84afb0a73b0c/Roller%20Coaster%20EDA.ipynb).
+By visualizing and summarizing the dataset's key attributes, we gained a comprehensive understanding of how many roller coasters were built in which year,  as well as the materials the roller coaster were comprised of.
+I also examined the relationships between the height of the coaster and its maximum speed.EDA allowed us to identify trends, correlations, and outliers, enabling data-driven decisions to optimize ride experiences, and marketing strategies within the amusement park industry.